ksamaarora/ksamaarora.github.io/index.md

 ### whoami

-I'm Ksama Arora, and I like Artificial Intelligence and Data Science.
-I am currently a third-year undergraduate student @NMIMS MPSTME, Mumbai studying IT.
+I am Ksama Arora, a Bachelor of Technology student specializing in Information Technology at NMIMS.

+I do data science and machine learning.

-I am currently looking for hybrid internship in Mumbai, Bengaluru or Delhi area for the Spring of 2025.
+I am currently seeking a hybrid internship in Mumbai, Bengaluru or Delhi area for the Spring of 2025.

 <!-- This is my Github Repository for ADS: <a href="https://github.com/ksamaarora/DSA" style="color:red;">github.com/ksamaarora/DSA</a> and <a href="https://github.com/ksamaarora/LeetCode" style="color:red;">github.com/ksamaarora/LeetCode</a> -->